duydd25031999/TC_note/Javascript/Javascript_Questions.md

 **Q:** {Scan} What is callback?

+- English sample answer:
+	- A callback is a function passed into another function as an argument.

 ### javascript-callback-2

 **Q:** {Scan} Is callback only used for assigning future action?

+- English sample answer:
+	- There are many ways to use callback
+	- Assigning future action is 1 of them
+	- Another way is to Assign 1 abstract method
+	- We will know if this method is called but doesn't know exactly logic inside

 ### javascript-callback-3

 **Q:** {Scan} How can we run multiple threads in Javascript?

+- English sample answer:
+	- To simulate multitasking, JavaScript switches between small tasks very fast.
+  1. we switch back and `forth between two or more tasks` in rapid succession
+  2. Simultaneously progressing on each task in `tiny, fast little chunks`

 ### javascript-callback-4

 **Q:** {Scan} What is the harm of Callback hell?

+- English sample answer:
+	- Callback Hell is that executing order of different callbacks cannot be determined.
+	- The most troublesome problem with callbacks is inversion of control leading to a complete breakdown along all those trust lines.

 ### javascript-callback-5

 **Q:** {Scan} How to use Callback effectively?

+- English sample answer:
+	- Split callbacks = break into clearly steps in same level, sequence ⇒ pass multiple callback arguments lead to each step.
+	- Error-first style = thinking about catching error first then implement case success.
+	- Swallow any errors/exceptions that may happen

+### javascript-callback-6

+**Q:** {Interrogate} What problems can occur when using nested callbacks, and how do Promises or async/await help fix them?

+- Vietnamese Outline:
+	- Callback lồng nhau gây khó đọc → callback hell
+	- Khó kiểm soát thứ tự chạy & lỗi
+	- Promise giúp viết code dạng chain dễ đọc hơn
+	- async/await giúp viết giống như code đồng bộ
+- English Sample Answer:
+	- When we use many nested callbacks, it becomes hard to read and debug.
+This is called callback hell.
+	- We may not know the exact order of execution or where the error happens.
+	- Promises let us chain steps more clearly and return new promises for better control.
+	- async/await makes asynchronous code look and behave like synchronous code, so it's easier to write and maintain.